-Domain name resolution is the process in which the internet users receive the address of the domain they were looking for.
+Domain name resolution is the process by which internet users receive the address of the domain they were looking for.

 To be more precise, the domain name resolution is a translation process between the domain name that people use while writing in their browsers and the site’s IP addresses.
 You need the IP address of a site to know where it is located and load it.

 A website could have both IPv4 and IPv6 addresses, and the DNS resolution of a domain name will ask for both of them.
 The IPv4 address will come in the form of a DNS A record, and the IPv6 will come in a DNS AAAA record.